Spoonflower

 Acquisition in 2012

-Penguin Digital specializes in developing mobile products and technologies aimed at connecting individuals, photos, and products.
-The company collaborates with app owners, laboratories, and content creators to provide innovative revenue opportunities through its advanced image monetization engine.
-By leveraging its technology, Penguin Digital facilitates new avenues for monetization, enhancing both user engagement and financial returns for its partners.
+Penguin Digital is a company that specializes in developing mobile products and technologies designed to connect individuals with photos and related products.
+By partnering with app owners, laboratories, and various content creators, Penguin Digital aims to provide innovative revenue opportunities through its advanced image monetization engine.
+The company focuses on enabling seamless interactions between users and visual content, thereby enhancing user engagement and driving new business avenues for its partners.

 Photoccino